Fellows During a Group Discussion.

 Disability discrimination interferes with education.
 Few disabled people take part in existing leadership courses and networks such as those for young people or women.
 This means disability activists often can’t access the qualifications and networks to set up and run their own organisations and to ensure long-term leadership so that organisations can outlive their founders and thrive.

-The academy will be a combination of online and in-person training, mentorship, practical leadership work and network-building delivered to cohorts of leaders on an annual basis.
+The academy is a combination of online and in-person training, mentorship, practical leadership work and network-building delivered to cohorts of leaders on an annual basis.

-The leadership academy will support connection and collaborations between alumni in different sectors, allowing disability justice leaders across different fields and parts of the world to draw on the relationships formed throughout their lives and careers.
+The leadership academy supports connection and collaborations between alumni in different sectors, allowing disability justice leaders across different fields and parts of the world to draw on the relationships formed throughout their lives and careers.

 Around the world, we are supporting young disability justice leaders to thrive.

-From mapping disability movements to supporting gender equality activists, young disability rights activists are using their lived experience and expertise to make change in their communities.
+From mapping disability justice movements to supporting gender equality activists, young disability justice activists are using their lived experience and expertise to make change in their communities.

 We want to support the global network of young disability activists to become the next generation of changemakers in their communities to achieve their leadership potential for years to come.